NCIOCPL/r4r-content/resources/resource112.md

     - doc: cbiit
 pocs: []
 ---
-A PET-CT co-segmentation tool for tumor delineation.
-A free and open-source platform for analyzing and understanding medical image data.
+PETCT-CoSeg is a PET-CT co-segmentation tool for tumor delineation.
+It is a free and open-source platform for analyzing and understanding medical image data.